Michael A. Christ

-Michael A. Christ is Director of Legislative Affairs for Connecticut Governor Dannel Malloy, as well as an attorney and former Democratic politician from East Hartford, Connecticut.
-After winning election in 1994 and until 2009, he served the 12th Assembly District for East Hartford and South Windsor in the Connecticut House of Representatives.
-He was the Deputy Majority Leader in his final two two-year terms.
+Michael A. Christ (born July 3, 1961) is an American lawyer and politician from Connecticut.
+From 1995 to 2009, Christ served in the Connecticut House of Representatives, representing the 11th district as a Democrat.
+He was the Deputy Majority Leader in his final two terms.
+Christ later served as Director of Legislative Affairs for Connecticut Governor Dannel Malloy.
 Following his service in government, he "served as Vice President of Government Affairs for United Health Group for the New England region."

 He earned his Bachelor of Arts in English from Central Connecticut State University and his J.D. from Western New England College School of Law.
+He was in the Massachusetts Air National Guard from 1980 to 1984.